1 Research: an introduction

 • Collecting the data (Chap.
 9).
 The data collection process must be ethical, reproducible and clearly documented.

 • Reporting the results (Chaps.
-39 and 40).
+35 and 36).
 Communicating the results appropriately, accurately and ethically is important, including identification of any limitations.

-1.6 Using computers in research
+1.5 Using computers in research

-Statistical software (such as jamovi, R, SAS, SPSS, Stata, etc.) is useful for summarising and analysing data.
+Statistical software (such as python, jamovi, R, SAS, SPSS, Stata, etc.) is useful for summarising and analysing data.
 Statistical software:

 • is designed for working with large datasets.